vefunder/protocol-research-review/articles/multichain/multichain.md

 ## Technology and Smart Contracts Risk

-As mentioned in the beginning, Multichain suffered from two exploits.
+Multichain has suffered from two exploits.
 While they were not insignificant, the stolen amount was rather “small” when compared to other bridge exploits.
-Rekt.news leaderboard [infamously](https://rekt.news/de/leaderboard/) displays that bridges are a much-liked target for hackers.
-The largest exploits were all bridges.
-In other words, Multichain is the largest cross-chain protocol that hasn’t suffered from a major exploit yet.
+Rekt.news leaderboard [infamously](https://rekt.news/de/leaderboard/) displays that bridges are an appealing target for hackers.
+The largest exploits have all been bridges.
+Multichain is the largest cross-chain protocol that hasn’t suffered from a major exploit yet.

 Multichain's code was audited by several auditors, including TrailOfBits, PeckShield, and Slow Mist.
 This strongly reduces the risk of faulty smart contracts.
-However, as with all protocols, there is always the possibility that false code remains undiscovered.
-And given the complexity of bridge operations, there is always a technology risk outside the general smart contract bugs.
+However, as with all protocols, there is always the possibility that bugs remains undiscovered.
+Given the complexity of bridge operations, there is always a technology risk beyond general smart contract bugs.
 These risks relate to software failure, human error, spam, and malicious attacks that can possibly disrupt Multichain's operations.

 ## Governance Risk

 Currently, there is no direct governance risk.
 Multichain hints here and there that it aims to move toward a DAO.
-However, besides the introduction of [veMULTI](https://medium.com/multichainorg/vemulti-proposal-stake-multi-get-multichain-fees-rewards-d8d13b9e20cb), there are few signs of an active DAO, in the sense that the protocol is steered by anybody else than the team.
+However, besides the introduction of [veMULTI](https://medium.com/multichainorg/vemulti-proposal-stake-multi-get-multichain-fees-rewards-d8d13b9e20cb), there are few signs of an active DAO, in the sense that the protocol is steered by anybody other than the team.
 For instance, the [governance forum](https://multichaindao.org/) is not in use.
 Discord has no governance channel.
 There is no on-chain governance tool, and [Snapshot](https://snapshot.org/#/multichaindao.eth/) had only a few signaling votes.
-In conclusion, the control over the protocol is in the hands of the 21 SMPC nodes and the team.
+In conclusion, control over the protocol is in the hands of the 21 SMPC nodes and the team.

 ## Custody and Network Risk